atyagiabhi210/abhi-drive--Google-Drive-clone-/README.md

 - [ ] Add file uploading
 - [ ] Add analytics

-## Note from 25-10-25
+## Note from 26-10-25

-Just finished db setup and connection

-- [ ] Change folders to link components, remove all client state
-- [ ] Clean up the database and data fetching patterns
 - [ ] Real Homepage
+- [ ] Upload files to the right folder
+- [ ] Delete files button
+- [ ] Allow files that aren't images to be uploaded